AdobeDocs/experience-manager-65.en/help/assets/optionB-config-dms7.md

 When you are in run mode `dynamicmedia_scene7`, use the Dynamic Media Classic user interface to change your Dynamic Media settings.

-Some of the tasks above require that you open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.

 Setup and configuration tasks include the following:

 * [Publish setup for Image Server](#publishing-setup-for-image-server)